krusynth/digitalpolicy/content/_info/software-development.md

 ## Requirements

-There are a large number of federal requirements for creating any new tools or websites in the governnment.  @GSA maintains [a rather comprehensive list](https://digital.gov/resources/checklist-of-requirements-for-federal-digital-services/), but a few of the most important topics are covered below.
+There are a large number of federal requirements for creating any new tools or websites in the government.  @GSA maintains [a rather comprehensive list](https://digital.gov/resources/checklist-of-requirements-for-federal-digital-services/), but a few of the most important topics are covered below.
 Also note the requirements for websites introduced by the [21st Century IDEA Act](/laws/21st-century-idea-act/).

 ### Cybersecurity